aolenevme/agile-cheatsheet/README.md

 # III.
 Extreme Programming
 > This is the essence of programming.
 The actual question is, are you really sure that the code you just wrote works?

+## 1. The values of XP
+1. **Communication.** Each team member knows what the rest are doing.
+2. **Simplicity.** Developers try to create the simplest and most direct solution.
+3. **Feedback.** Continuous testing and feedback.
+4. **Courage.** Each member of the group aimed at choosing the best solutions for the project, even if it means abandoning unsuccessful decisions or requires some kind of approach.

+## 2. The principles of XP
+1. **Humanism.** Remember that software is created by people and there is a balance between the needs of each team member and the project itself.
+2. **Economy.** There is always someone who pays for the development of software, and everyone should consider the size of the budget.
+3. **Mutual benefit.** Look for practices that benefit the individual programmer, team, and client at the same time.
+4. **Similarity.** Monthly, weekly and daily cycles are built according to one pattern.
+5. **Improvement.** Perform today's task as well as possible and think about how to make tomorrow work even better.
+6. **Diversity.** Combine different opinions and views to get the best result.
+7. **Reflection.** During the development of software, good teams constantly discuss the correctness of their actions to implement the project.
+8. **Flow.** Continuous delivery means the continuous delivery of developer work results, not divided into stages.
+9. **Opportunity.** Every problem facing the team is a chance to learn something new about software development.
+10. **Redundancy.** Although at first glance this may seem wasteful, redundancy avoids serious quality problems.
+11. **Failure.** Failures can teach a lot.
+There is nothing wrong with trying approaches that don't work.
+12. **Quality.** It is impossible to ensure the speed of delivery by reducing the quality of the product.
+13. **Acceptance of responsibility.** If someone takes responsibility, then he must have the authority to fulfill the promise.
+14. **Small steps.** It is better to take small steps in the right direction than to make grandiose changes when introducing new methods.

+## 3. The programming practices
+1. Test Driven Development.
+2. Pair Programming.

+## 4. The integration practices
+1. **10 minute build.** The team creates an automated assembly for the entire code base, which lasts 10 minutes.
+This assembly includes the automatic launch of all tests and the generation of reports on them.
+2. **An adjusted CI/CD.**

+## 5. The planning practices